wwivbbs/wwiv/contributing.md

     ```bash
     # make sure your branch is back onto the "main" branch
     git checkout main
-    # pull (this is a fetch + merge) in the changes from the wwivbbs/wwiv respository.
+    # pull (this is a fetch + merge) in the changes from the wwivbbs/wwiv repository.
     git pull --recurse upstream main
     # push the changes from wwivbbs/wwiv to your fork on github.
     git push